Device Development Manager

 - Release new or revise existing documentation into the Cerus Document Control System.

-- Bachelors or Master’s degree in chemical, mechanical, or biomedical engineering with minimum 8 years of medical device/IVD disposables development experience.
+- Bachelors or Master’s degree in chemical, mechanical, or biomedical engineering with a minimum of 8 years’ experience.

-- Supervisory experience with ability to mentor and guide lower level engineers.
+- Supervisory experience with proven ability to mentor and guide staff.

-- Demonstrated success in working with suppliers and contract manufacturers.
+- Demonstrated success working with suppliers and contract manufacturers.

 - Flexible; ability to adapt to changing priorities.